-Daramalan aims to work with parents in the task of education, creating an environment that reflects the spirit of Christ in a strong and faithful way, and calling forth the best in those who are part of the school.
-Therefore, the school is a Christian community characterised by friendship and openness, the gospel spirit of freedom, and loyalty and concern for each other.
-Teachers contribute to this aim and spirit by being people who can share a genuine concern for the values of the school and can be a formative influence by their maturity and professional competence.
+Daramalan works closely with parents to support the needs of their student, in the task of education, in creating an environment that reflects the spirit of Christ in a strong and faithful way, and calling forth the best in those who are part of the community.
+Students contribute to this spirit as they come to share the values of the College, participate in its activities and develop a real concern for other members of the school community.